ArenKDesai/Aren-s-Notes/Survey of Botany/What are Plants?.md

 **Autotrophs** make organic compounds from inorganic compounds, while **heterotrophs** eat organic compounds made from other organic compounds.

 The Panspermia theory claims that bacteria may have come from outer space.
 Chemical-Biological theory states that life originated on Earth from inorganic molecules (also known as chemical evolution) and abiogenesis.

+The **Urey-Miller** experiments showed how the basic building blocks of life can be formed from inorganic materials.